corvus-dotnet/Corvus.JsonSchema/docs/GettingStartedWithJsonSchemaCodeGeneration.md

 Console.WriteLine($"{familyName}, {givenName}: {dateOfBirth}");
 ```

-Notice how we're using normal property accessors, and regular dotnet types like `string`, or NodaTime's `LocalDate`.
+Notice how we're using normal property accessors, and regular .NET types like `string`, or NodaTime's `LocalDate`.

 Let's build and run that again.